Starworks

 • Non-mobile-responsive website: If your website doesn't work smoothly on mobile, you're losing customers

-• Ignoring reviews: Businesses that don't actively manage reviews miss ranking boosts and customer trust
+• Ignoring reviews: Businesses that don't actively manage reviews miss ranking boosts and customer trust.
+This is exactly what Starworks was built for—helping Australian businesses collect more 5-star reviews on autopilot while AI handles the responses

 • Missing local schema markup: Without schema, Google has to guess what your business does